 “I have never heard a more articulate and insightful presentation.”
 James Halliday on the Leroux 2008s Masterclass with Benjamin Leroux, The Australian, 11th September 2010.

 Benjamin Leroux, previously manager/winemaker of Domaine Comte Armand launched his own label with the 2007 vintage.
-He works from a brand new winery in the center of Beaune (just off the Boulevard) that he shares with Dominique Lafon and two other wine growers.
+He works from a brand new winery in the centre of Beaune (just off the Boulevard) that he shares with Dominique Lafon and two other wine growers.
 The operation is very small and will eventually specialise, primarily, in Puligny and Volnay, but with many other appellations also covered.
-While there are over twenty terroirs produced, this is certainly a ‘micro negociant’ operation with only two to five barrels made of most of the cuvees.
+While there are over twenty terroirs produced, this is certainly a ‘micro negociant’ operation with only two to five barrels made of most of the cuvées.
 Leroux works with vineyards he manages, vineyards he owns and also buys fruit (never juice or wine) from growers with who he can work closely; growers that produce the quality of fruit to match Leroux’s exacting standards.

 Leroux’s vision has always been to build an Estate and to this end he has already started buying vineyards.
-The first stage of his evolution however has been to establish the micro negociant business: a phase that has allowed him to establish a winery and refine his ideas and his understanding of the terroirs with which he wants to work.
+The first stage of his evolution, however, has been to establish the micro negociant business: a phase that has allowed him to establish a winery and refine his ideas and his understanding of the terroirs with which he wants to work.
 The way Leroux has structured this side of his business is highly innovative.
 His aim has been to create the same quality standards of the finest Domaines, despite not owning most of the vineyards.
 He has long-term relationships with the growers that he works with, some of which he pays by the area of land rather than the quantity of fruit harvested.
 This allows him to dictate lower yields, ripeness, date of harvest, and so on.
 He only works with high quality growers who plough or do not use herbicides or pesticides.
 Most are organic or biodynamic.
 For those that are not there is an understanding that they will move to organics over a five-year period.
 Leroux’s knowledge of the Côte is encyclopedic and he has been able to unearth some very interesting, previously hardly known sources for his portfolio.
 It’s important not to underestimate how close Leroux works these growers as that is one of the keys to his ability to coax the finest fruit quality from the vineyards.

 A total of 120 barrels were produced in his first vintage, 2007 and some of the cuvees offered had already been produced by Leroux for a number of years at Comte Armand.
 These wines have now come across to the Benjamin Leroux label.
 Leroux is considered one of the most gifted and knowledgeable wine growers in all of the Côte d’Or.